Formware 3D Slicer Review

 Slice times are comparable to the Anycubic slicer and much faster than Creation Workshop, and the default settings seem to work well with both the Photon and D7+.

-You can find this slicer at www.formware.co where you can trial the software for 30 days.
+You can find this slicer at www.formware.co to trial the software for 30 days.